There’s plenty of reward for getting an apprentice on board.

 Recruitment – You can train your apprentices in the exact skills you need to service your business.
-It is sometimes the case that fully qualified tradies may not have the specific skillset you are looking for.
+Sometimes qualified tradies may not have the specific skillset you are looking for.
 So, by hiring an apprentice, you can make sure that doesn’t happen.

 New systems and techniques – Because apprentices are learning while also on the job, they are exposed to the latest, most up-to-date systems and techniques, and can transfer that knowledge to the business.

 Insurance discounts – WorkCover Queensland are offering a discount on insurance premiums for businesses who directly employ apprentices - not through group training organisations (GTOs).

-Wage subsidies – By employing young apprentices, mature apprentices and Indigenous apprentices you may be eligible for wage subsidies to cover the cost of training your apprentice.
+Wage subsidies – By employing young apprentices, mature apprentices and Indigenous apprentices you may be eligible for wage subsidies to cover the cost of training.

 Work out a training contract – Within 14 days of commencing an apprenticeship, you and your apprentice need to work out and sign a training contract.

-Stick to the training plan – You need to stick to the training and the range of work set out in the training plan and provide adequate, qualified supervision.
+Stick to the training plan – You need to stick to the training and work set out in the training plan and provide adequate, qualified supervision.